-Preheat oven to 400 degrees F. Line a baking sheet with foil.
+Preheat oven to 400° F. Line a baking sheet with foil.
 Toss cherry tomatoes onto sheet pan (no need to cut them).
 Add bell peppers to the pan and toss veggies with 2 Tbsp. olive oil.
 Bake for 20-25 minute, or until veggies become tender.

-Meanwhile, boil water for linguini and add a dash of salt to the water.
-Cook off pasta according to package directions.
+Meanwhile, boil water for linguini in a large stockpot and add a dash of salt to the water.
+Cook pasta according to package directions.

 In a deep pan or skillet, add shallot and remaining olive oil and cook over medium heat for about 3 minutes, stirring occasionally.
 By this time, the tomatoes and veggies should be finished.
 Pulse them in a food processor until it becomes a “sauce.”
 Pour this sauce into the shallots and add in heavy cream.
 Let it come to a simmer.